brajeshwar/brajeshwar.github.io/_posts/2011/2011-10-27-military-turned-commercial-exoskeleton-is-reanimating-paraplegics.md

----
-layout: post
-title: Military-turned Commercial Exoskeleton is Reanimating Paraplegics
+# Military-turned Commercial Exoskeleton is Reanimating Paraplegics
----

 Part paraplegic-lifesaver, part sci-fi-inspired-robotic-device-of-the-future, the new Bionic Exoskeleton from <a href="http://www.eksobionics.com/">Ekso Bionics</a> is bad-ass.
 Despite being initially funded by the US military, engineer extraordinaire Thomas Dwyer's Skynet-inspired design isn't aimed at world domination by a robotic race, but instead the less malevolent intention of re-animating paraplegics.
 The device seems to have come full circle though as the machine may be used by many of the wheelchair-confined vets who were injured, then released by the US military.